Travel to Cuba with a Baby or Toddler…

 To the west of Cayo Coco boasts the highest sand dune in the Caribbean.
 Resorts and spectacular beaches abound on Cayo Guillermo as well.
 At the very tip is the public beach Playa Pilar–an absolutely spectacular must visit!

 Travel to Cuba with a Baby or Toddler: Trinidad

 Sometimes the weather can be a little windy and cool on the north side of the island.
 The weather on Cuba’s Caribbean side is a little more consistently hot if you’re craving some Caribbean heat.

-Watch where you fly into when visiting this area.
+But watch where you fly into when visiting this area.
 Typically you’ll arrive in Cienfuegos which is closer to the small resorts in that area.
-For the Playa Ancon resortsnear Trinidad (preferred) it will be a pretty long drive–usually 90 minutes.
+For the Playa Ancon resorts near Trinidad (preferred) it will be a pretty long drive–usually 90 minutes.
 However, it is an interesting journey through some quaint small towns.
-But, if you’re not prepared with snacks and drinks, the drive can feel like a bit of a slog.
+But, if you’re not prepared with snacks and drinks, the drive can feel like a slog.

 The resort area in Playa Ancon is small and sleepy.
 The beach is fantastic.
 Being close to Trinidad is a real bonus.
-It is only a few minutes in a taxi to town so you can come and go easily without it being a big ordeal.
+Since it is only a few minutes in a taxi to town, you can come and go easily without it being a big ordeal.

 We loved exploring Trinidad, Cuba and would love to return.

 Travel to Cuba with a Baby or Toddler: Cayo Largo de Sur

 Also located on the Caribbean side of Cuba are two idyllic islands—the Isle of Youth and Cayo Largo de Sur.
 Both boast sugar-white beaches and amazing dive sites.